 The next testing tool is Postman.
 It is used as a plugin in the Google Chrome browser.
 In addition, it is one of the sturdiest HTTP clients used for testing web services.
 With Postman, we can transmit requests to endpoints and receive responses in the form of JSON or XML.

 REST and Web Socket are two distinct protocols used for developing Web Services.
-The key differences between them are as follows:
+The following table describes the key differences between REST and Web Socket:

 |The REST architecture obeys the stateless protocol, i.e., there is no need to store session-based information.||Web Socket follows the stateful protocol, meaning we need to store all session-based information.|